thedavidscherer/bsNotify/README.md

 # Customized Bootstrap

 This plugin was written to be resilient to customized versions of Bootstrap, though I'm sure there are edge cases.
-You may need to tweak this plugin to suit those instances where you have very heavily modified bootstrap beyone renamming classes and/or changing some colors.
+You may need to tweak this plugin to suit those instances where you have very heavily modified bootstrap beyond renamming classes and/or changing some colors.
 I can't help you with this.

 If you have customized your copy of Bootstrap at all, and are experiencing issues, try testing the plugin with a Vanilla copy of Bootstrap.